 Pharmacy Specialty Networks (PSNs) are communities of CSHP members who share common professional practice interests.
 By design, they connect people and information from across Canada to promote practice excellence and the enhancement of patient-centred pharmacy practice.
 Furthermore, the PSNs serve as a resource to CSHP’s Board and its Executive Committee for input and feedback on professional issues or to assist in drafting publications pertaining to the specialty.

 The creation of a PSN is member-driven, formed at the request of CSHP members.
-Each request for a new PSN is considered by the PSN Coordinating Committee.
+Each request for a new PSN is considered by the Professional Practice Team.

 Members of PSNs are expected to keep the PSN active by asking questions and offering answers.
-A PSN that does not remain active will be ended by the PSN Coordinating Committee.
-The decision to end a joint PSN rests with the CSHP Board, not the PSN Coordinating Committee.
+A PSN that does not remain active will be ended by the Professional Practice Team.

 PSNs have autonomy and are responsible for their day-to-day operations.
 All members of the PSNs must respect and follow the CSHP policies and procedures and the content provided herein.